 - Blood supply issues that cause the loss of a

 - Pain (post-operative and long term pain syndromes)

 There are also late-onset or long-term complications that can occur with mastectomy and reconstruction.
 These include:

 - Lack of breast or chest feeling or sensation occurs because nerves are severed when breast tissue is removed.
 Most chests (with or without reconstruction) are permanently numb after mastectomy.
 Some options may be available to spare nerves or restore sensation after mastectomy.

 - Long-term pain syndromes are rare, long-term complication of nerve damage during mastectomy that leads to persistent pain in the chest area.
-It is more likely to happen when lymph nodes are removed during mastectomy.
+It is more likely to happen when are removed during mastectomy.
 Treatments are available for this complication.

 - Capsular contraction (hardening of the scar tissue around an implant) can occur at any time after implant reconstruction.
 Treatment usually involves removing and replacing the implant.

 - Implant movement or rupture requires additional surgery to remove or replace an implant